dd-center/obs-streamlink/README.md

 <p align="center"><h1>PROJECT RE-CONTINUED!</h1></p>
 We're back to active development of this project.
 Feel free to post your feedbacks and ideas!

+The support for OBS 28 has been done.
+You're extremely welcomed to post your feedbacks!

 <div align="center">
   <h1><a href="https://github.com/dd-center/obs-streamlink/" target="_blank">OBS-StreamLink</a></h1>